sinclairzx81/sidewinder/libs/server/readme.md

 ## Host

 A Sidewinder `Host` is a specialized Http server that supports mounting Sidewinder and Express services and middleware.
-The host can be thought of as combination of the [express](https://expressjs.com/) and [ws](https://github.com/websockets/ws) which provides some additional configuration options for managing Web Sockets.
+The host can be thought of as combination of the [express](https://expressjs.com/) and [ws](https://github.com/websockets/ws) which provides some additional configuration options for running Web Sockets in load balanced environments.

 ```typescript
 import { Host }   from '@sidewinder/service'